Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 2. As a first time user, I would like to view a list of bags.
 3. As a first time user, I want to be able to view individual bag details.
 4. As a first time user, I want to be able to easily view the total of my purchases at any time.
-5. As a first time user, I want to be able to contact the business with any queries I may have.
+5. As a first time user, I want to be able to contact the business with any queries I may have and sign up to their newsletter.

 #### Registration & User Accounts
 6. As a site user, I want to be able to easily register for an account.